oldmanbluntz/DIY-Reflow-Hotplate/README.md

 I have also added an SSD1306 based OLED screen to show the temperature data.

-The code uses the SPIFFS on the ESP32 to house the webpage, and saves the curve.txt to the MicroSD card.
+The code uses the SPIFFS on the ESP32 to house the webpage files (in the data folder), and saves the curve.txt to the MicroSD card.